PeterKawa/Homey.ink/README.md

 `http://YourHomeyIPAddress:5080/peterdeedash/app?theme=tablet&lang=en&token=[YourToken**]`<br>
 19. For your language, change `lang=en` into `lang=xx` (`where xx = cn/cs/da/de/en/es/fr/fy/it/lu/ma/nb/nl/ro/sv/tr`)
 - Casting the dashboard to your Google hub can also be done by entering this URL to the "Cast" card in your flow.
+- <b>Your token can be acquired by visiting https://homey.ink, look for a large string in the console (push F12 mostly) after logging on</b>

 In case you want to stop the FTP server, just restart “Micro Web Server” app, b/c FTP is only needed if you want to transfer files to Homey.
 No worries, the HTTP server stays online, so does PeterDeeDash
 </br>